jmroche/cloudops/README.md

 Collection of different projects and learning experience around cloud technologies I'm experimenting with.
 This is a work in progress, and will be adding other projects soon.

+* [cloudops/public-blog/](https://github.com/jmroche/cloudops/tree/main/public-blog): Python Flask blog project that is deployed on AWS EKS and the entire infrastructure is created using the AWS CDK.
 * [/aws-cdk/nj-driver-license/](https://github.com/jmroche/cloudops/tree/main/aws-cdk/nj-driver-license): AWS CDK Project and Python application.
 This projects uses ```Selenium``` to scrape New Jersey's DMV site and look for available appointments for out of state driver license change.
 The code will run on a schedule of every 10 minutes and use AWS SNS to send a notification to the user once and available appointment is found.
     * The CDK project creates the infrastructure for the application code to run.
 Here's we create a VPC, SNS topic, ECS Cluster, and Scheduled ECS Fargate task definition.
 This will provide a serverless environment that requires no intervention to operate.
 * [cloudops/aws-scripts/](https://github.com/jmroche/cloudops/tree/main/aws-scripts): Contains a collection of scripts to automate several aspects of operating in AWS.